 Special project monitoring for Management Plan elements includes specific targeted monitoring or studies to address implementation of a TMDL or implementation of a site-specific Management Plan that results from exceedances.
 Management Plan monitoring is generally conducted to support source identification or effectiveness assessment and may include surveys of agricultural practices, as well as water column or sediment sampling.
-The monitoring sites, special study parameters, Management Plan strategy, implementation steps, and a general schedule for Management Plan implementation have been presented previously in the Sacramento Valley Coalition Group's approved 2009 Management Plan, approved 2016 CSQMP, site-specific Management Plans approved by the Central Valley Water Board since 2016, Management Plan Progress Reports (2010 - 2020), the Addendum to Sacramento Valley Water Quality Coalition Management Plan: Chlorpyrifos and Diazinon TMDLs, and in the Coalition's Monitoring Plan Update that is submitted annually for approval by the Executive Officer.
+The monitoring sites, special study parameters, Management Plan strategy, implementation steps, and a general schedule for Management Plan implementation have been presented previously in the Sacramento Valley Coalition's approved 2009 Management Plan, approved 2016 CSQMP, site-specific Management Plans approved by the Central Valley Water Board since 2016, Management Plan Progress Reports (2010 - 2021), the Addendum to Sacramento Valley Water Quality Coalition Management Plan: Chlorpyrifos and Diazinon TMDLs, and in the Coalition's Monitoring Plan Update that is submitted annually for approval by the Executive Officer.

 The need for Management Plan monitoring is determined primarily based on the potential to provide useful information for source identification, in establishing causes of toxicity, and to evaluate management practice effectiveness.
 This monitoring may consist of water column and/or sediment sampling, field evaluations, or surveys of agricultural practices.
-Management Plan monitoring performed during the 2021 Monitoring Year occurred at representative, special project, and integration sites for source evaluation and/or compliance purposes.
-The monitoring proposed and conducted during the 2021 Monitoring Year was submitted to and approved by the Central Water Board's Executive Officer on October 20, 2020.
-The Coalition's approved 2021 Monitoring Plan Update included the required monitoring for Management Plan elements, as well as monitoring required by the Coalition's MRP,TMDLs for nutrients in Clear Lake and chlorpyrifos and diazinon in the Sacramento and Feather Rivers, and pyrethroid pesticide baseline monitoring as required by the Pyrethroid Pesticide BPA.
+Management Plan monitoring performed during the 2022 Monitoring Year occurred at representative, special project, and integration sites for source evaluation and/or compliance purposes.
+The monitoring proposed and conducted during the 2022 Monitoring Year was submitted to and approved by the Central Water Board's Executive Officer on September 16, 2021.
+The Coalition's approved 2022 Monitoring Plan Update included the required monitoring for Management Plan elements, as well as monitoring required by the Coalition's MRP and the TMDL for nutrients in Clear Lake.

-Based on the evaluations of Management Plan monitoring results through September 2021 and earlier source evaluation efforts, the Coalition submitted a request to deem complete the monitoring and other requirements for the Management Plan for Selenastrum in Ulatis Creek, which received approval by the Central Valley Water Board Executive Officer on 14 January 2022.
-A second request to deem complete the Management Plan for Chlorpyrifos in Gilsizer Slough is in preparation and is scheduled for submittal to the Central Valley Water Board Executive Officer during the second quarter of 2022.
-These Requests for Completion of Management Plans are summarized in Table 4.
+Based on the evaluations of Management Plan monitoring results through September 2022 and earlier source evaluation efforts, the Coalition submitted a request to deem complete the monitoring and other requirements for the Management Plan for chlorpyrifos in Gilsizer Slough, which received approval by the Central Valley Water Board Executive Officer on July 7, 2022.
+Additionally, the Coalition submitted a request to deem complete the Management Plan for diazinon in Gilsizer Slough on March 27, 2023 and the Executive Officer approved the request on April 12, 2023.
+Requests for Completion (a.k.a., Requests to Complete or RTCs) of Management Plans are summarized in Table 4.